Tideline (film): Production

 The original play was the winner of the Governor General's Award for French-language drama at the 2000 Governor General's Awards.
 It was the first part of a thematically related, but not strictly sequential, trilogy of plays about characters of Middle Eastern origins confronting family secrets, followed by Scorched (Incendies) and Forests (Forêts).

 The second play formed the basis for the 2010 film Incendies, which was directed by Denis Villeneuve; Forests has not been adapted as a film at all as of 2023.

 The portions of the film set in Lebanon were actually filmed principally in Albania.

 Critical response

 The film received mixed reviews from critics.
 Sandra Martin of The Globe and Mail rated it three stars, writing that "Mouawad deftly juxtaposes cultural aspirations with the brutal realities of a continuing and forgotten war with a humour that is both poignant and cynical," while David Laplante of Variety was more critical, writing that "while Laplante deftly conveys the shellshocked frustration of a man jolted out of his comfort zone, director Mouawad’s theatrical approach makes the mannered drama seem increasingly artificial."

-Marc-André Lussier of La Presse criticized the film for casting predominantly white québécois actors as Lebanese characters, and wrote that the Mouawad had not been entirely successful in transposing the story from a theatrical to a cinematic presentation.
+Marc-André Lussier of La Presse criticized the film for casting predominantly white québécois actors as Lebanese characters, and wrote that Mouawad had not been entirely successful in transposing the story from a theatrical to a cinematic presentation.